Skill Demand Index

 Which roles need Adobe Analytics most:

-Marketing positions drive 44% of demand.
-Data Analysis and Other also frequently list Adobe Analytics as a requirement.
-Skills commonly paired with Adobe Analytics include Marketing Analytics.
+Other positions drive 38% of demand.
+Data Analysis and Marketing also frequently list Adobe Analytics as a requirement.
+Skills commonly paired with Adobe Analytics include SQL and Communication Skills.

 Depth Level Distribution